kutuluk/loglevel-plugin-remote/README.md

 * **url** (string) - a URL of the server logging API
 * **token** (string) - a token for Bearer authentication scheme (see [RFC 6750](https://tools.ietf.org/html/rfc6750)), e.g. [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier) or [JWT](https://jwt.io/).
 By default is `''`.
 If you set the value to `undefined`, the sending of logs will be suspended until the `setToken` method is called, but the logs will still accumulate in the queue.
+* **onUnauthorized** (function) - this function will be called after the sending of logs is suspended due to an authentication error.
+A token that has not been authenticated will be passed to the function.
 * **timeout** (number) - a timeout in milliseconds (see [XMLHttpRequest.timeout](https://developer.mozilla.org/docs/Web/API/XMLHttpRequest/timeout))
 * **interval** (number) - a time in milliseconds between sending messages.
 By default is 1000 (one second).
 * **backoff** (function) - a function used to increase the sending interval after each failed send.
 By default, it doubles the interval and adds 10% jitter.
 Having reached the value of 30 seconds, the interval increase stops.
 After successful sending, the interval will be reset to the initial value.
-* **persist** (string) - a string parameter that takes one of the following values: 'never', 'always', 'default'.
-This option defines the strategy for storing logs.
-  * `never` Logs are stored only in memory.
-Highest productivity.
-By default.
-  * `always` Each log before sending will be stored on the [persistent storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).
-Very low productivity, used only in extreme cases, when it is necessary to guarantee the safety of logs.
-  * `onfail` Logs will be stored on the persistent storage only if the sending fails and stops after recovery.

-* **capacity** (number)
-  * if **persist** is `never` - the size of the queue in which messages are accumulated between sending.
+* **capacity** (number) - the size of the queue in which messages are accumulated between sending.
 By default is 500.
-  * if **persist** is not `never` - the size of the persistent storage in kilobytes.
-By default is 50.

-In both cases overflow will delete the oldest messages.
+Overflow will delete the oldest messages.
 It is forbidden to set the value to 0 - in this case the default value will be used.

 * **stacktrace** (object) - object for configuring a stacktrace with the following properties:
   * **levels** (array) - lots of levels for which to add the stack trace.
 By default is `trace`, `warn` and `error`.